ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 Now that you are familiar with the syntax and some examples, this diagram outlines the full syntax for the pattern specification.
 Refer to this full syntax when you start building patterns to see how to structure the pattern that you want to build.

-If you are familiar with POSIX character-based regular expressions, then you will recognize that the syntax is similar.
+If you are familiar with POSIX character-based regular expressions, then you recognize that the syntax is similar.
 In this case, the syntax allows for white space between elements, and what an element can be in order to suit the AQL purposes is also defined.Note that the term `Alternation` in this case means choice.
-Using a vertical bar between elements indicates that there is a choice, which can be grouped by using `( )` .
+Using a vertical bar between elements indicates that a choice exists, which can be grouped by using `( )` .

 ```
 Pattern   -> Alternation